minbeomkim/CriticControl/README.md

 # CriticControl

-This includes an implementation of "CriticControl"
+This includes an implementation of *ACL 2023 Findings* "Critic-Guided Decoding for Controlled Text Generation"